 According to Energy.gov, there are many ways to increase the efficiency of your windows:

 - Make sure the seals are tight-fitting and you keep the window locked.

 - Apply clear plastic sheeting or film to the outside of the windows.

 - Inside, hang thick, insulating drapes designed to reduce drafts.

 Managing Air Leaks

 Another place to check for energy loss is your attic space.
-Financial expert Clark Howard says investing in additional professional foam insulation can save you almost 30% in energy costs annually.
+Financial expert Clark Howard says professional foam insulation can save you 30%.
 Good insulation traps the warm air and keeps it from escaping so your energy dollars don’t escape either.

 Other sneaky places the warm air likes to get out are through small leaks scattered around the house.
 Places like around the chimney, or plumbing, or electrical outlets let air leak out.
 You can do a visual inspection and make notes about where you need to add sealant.
-Or you can hire a professional technician to do an energy audit and make suggestions about where to make changes.
+Or you can hire a professional technician to do an energy audit.
+They can make suggestions about where to make changes.